-LETTER GRADE NUMERICAL EQ UIVALENT GRADE POINT The college also uses the following grading codes: A 3.670 3.330 3.000 2.670 2.330 2.000 1.670 1.330 1.000 0.670 0.000 CODE GRADING P/NP Pass/No Pass W Withdrawn without penalty WA Withdrawn Audit WF Withdrawn Failing (calculates as an F in the GPA) WP Withdrawn Passing IP In Progress AU Audit (no credit given) IN Incomplete: IN grades must be completed three weeks after final grades are due.
+The college also uses the following grading code: Code Grading

+P/NP Pass/No Pass

+W Withdrawn without penalty

+WA Withdrawn Audit

+WF Withdrawn Failing (calculates as an F in the GPA)

+WP Withdrawn Passing

+IP In Progress

+AU Audit (no credit given)

+IN Incomplete: IN grades must be completed three

+weeks after final grades are due.

 RE Re-enroll (no credit given)

-held, and the official program for that occasion contains the names of all who have completed their degrees and certificates since the last Commencement.
+official program for that occasion contains the names of all who have completed their degrees and certificates since the last Commencement.
 BCC graduates are expected to attend Commencement exercises in the spring.